Skip to content

 At Clay, previous job titles for GTM engineers include investor, founder, structural engineer, biomedical engineer, software engineer, product manager, and growth marketer.
 The common thread isn’t background—it’s a combination of commercial awareness, technical fluency, curiosity, and an experimental mindset.

 Don’t search for “GTM engineer” exclusively.
-The role compensation typically ranges from $120-300K OTE, but many companies hiring for this capability use different titles: Growth Operations, Revenue Operations Engineer, or GTM Systems Engineer.
+Recent analysis of 1,000+ postings puts typical compensation around $100-250K OTE (median roughly $127.5K), but many companies hiring for this capability use different titles: Growth Operations, Revenue Operations Engineer, or GTM Systems Engineer.
+You’ll also find strong candidates among people with a broader full-stack marketer profile, comfortable moving across data, automation, and campaign work rather than staying in one lane.

 Strong candidates ask questions about your ICP, buying journey, and data gaps before proposing solutions.
 They think in systems, not one-off fixes.
 They’re comfortable with ambiguity but obsessed with measurement.